jpverkamp/blog/content/programming/2015/2015-08-10-setting-up-postfix-and-opendkim.md

 *.*.example.org
 ```

-Entries here can be either IP addresses, {{< wikipedia "CIDR" >}} style IP ranges, or hostnames (including wildcards, since this is a `refile`), all of which I use above.
+Entries here can be either IP addresses, [[wiki:CIDR]]() style IP ranges, or hostnames (including wildcards, since this is a `refile`), all of which I use above.
 This actually took a bit to figure out, since originally I was signing email directly from the box (successfully), but when I attempted to actually send a signed email from the product, it didn't work (since the frontends relay mail to the mail servers).

 ####  - Okay, that's enough to configure OpenDKIM.
 Next, we need to tell Postfix to talk to it